Navigating the Reality Gap: On-Device Continual Adaptation of ASR for Clinical Telephony: Experimental Setup and Reproducibility

 \subsection{Computational Efficiency and Hardware Setup}

-A core goal of our work is to prove that high-performance, privacy-preserving adaptation is possible on standard mobile workstations rather than centralized server farms.
-We evaluated our pipeline on two laptop configurations:
+A core goal of our work is to prove that high-performance, privacy-preserving adaptation is possible on standard mobile workstations.
+We evaluated our pipeline on the configurations detailed in Table \ref{tab:hardware_specs}.
+These benchmarks demonstrate the technical feasibility of localized, self-improving ASR systems in environments where high-end compute clusters are unavailable.